dtapuska/documentaccess/README.md

 C1 and C2 can directly manipulate one another.
 C1/C2 and C3 cannot directly manipulate one another.

-B2's access to B1 is essentially limited to `postMessage` but this is very similar to A setting the `sandbox` attribute on B1 with the exception of storage access (B1 and B2 do not derive a new opaque origin when `disallowdocumentaccess` is set).
+B2's access to B1 is essentially limited to `postMessage`, but this is very similar to A setting the `sandbox` attribute on B1 with the exception of storage access (B1 and B2 do not derive a new opaque origin when `disallowdocumentaccess` is set).

-So while it is possible to write a web observable test to see this behavior (try to access window.location.href but see that postMessage is successful) the situations it creates web authors have already had to deal with because A is controlling what is being embedded.
+So while it is possible to write a web observable test to see this behavior (try to access `window.location.href` but see that `postMessage` is successful), the situations it creates web authors have already had to deal with because A is controlling what is being embedded.